RSS

 Almost 72% of direct budget support for science and technology falls on three roughly comparable groups of measures.
 These are, in particular, state assignments for the implementation of fundamental and applied research (219 billion rubles, or 21.7%), subsidies to organizations (224 billion rubles, 22.2%), state assignments for research and development work (202.4 billion rubles, or 28%).
 State-owned companies accounted for 155 billion rubles (15.4%) in R&D purchases, and 89.9 billion rubles (8.9%) in funds distributed through the Institute for Innovative Development.

 The study says that 98 measures, for which 81.8% of all budget expenditures on science and technology are directed, are under the control of six departments.
-These include Ministry of Education and Science Russia (40.7%), (Ministry of Industry and Trade 16.7%), (Roskosmos 14.9%), (Rosatom 4.6%), (3.2 Ministry of Health %) and (1.7 Ministry of Digital Development %).
-The managers of funds for other 42 measures with a share of 18.2% in the total amount of budget expenditures are Russia Ministry of Agriculture ,,,,, Rosrybolovstvo Federal Biomedical Agency named after Rospotrebnadzor M.V.
-Rospatent RAS MSU Lomonosov and others.
+These include the Ministry of Education and Science of Russia (40.7%), the Ministry of Industry and Trade (16.7%), Roscosmos (14.9%), Rosatom (4.6%), the Ministry of Health (3.2%) and the Ministry of Ministry of Digital Development (1.7%).
+The managers of funds for other 42 measures with a share of 18.2% in the total budget expenditures are the Ministry of Agriculture of Russia, Rosrybolovstvo, the Federal Medical and Biological Agency, Rospotrebnadzor, Rospatent, RAS, Moscow State University named after M.V.
+Lomonosov and others.

 About 70.3% of the total amount of funds allocated for the development of science and technology (in the form of subsidies and budgetary investments) falls on universities and scientific organizations.
 About 15.4% are sent to enterprises to support R&D, the rest are distributed between institutions of innovative development (3.5%), scientific foundations (6.8%), small and medium-sized businesses (3.1%), etc.[6]